Home FAQ Links About Me Message Board Contact Me Home Image Map

 Many of the other songs don't excite me a whole lot.
 I would even go so far as to say that they completely dropped the ball with “We Three Kings” and “Silent Night.”
 Those are dreary old things must've stemmed from the Medieval ages, and … ergh … they're still dreary.
 Booker T. lays off the soulful fills and more or less plays them straight while Cropper plays boringly simple arpeggios with his guitars.
 Also, “The Christmas Song” (otherwise known as “Chestnuts Roasting on an Open Fire”) is given ho-hum treatment, which is a shame because that's one of the few overplayed Christmas songs I can tolerate.
 Perhaps most appropriate for these guys were a slight smattering of contemporary R&B Christmas tunes.
 For instance, Steve Cropper plays some of the most amazing slow-blues guitar for “Merry Christmas Baby” that I've ever heard.
 Maybe there's a good reason that guy's held in such high regards by his fellow guitarists?

 So anyway, if you own one Christmas album, own the one Elvis did in 1957!
 (I mean, say what you want about how terrible Christmas albums are, but Elvis did that one while he was at the peak of his COOL, and it shows.
-I'm also almost positive that Booker T. and the M.G.s were modeling this album off of that, anyhow.)
+I'm also almost positive that Booker T. & The M.G.s were modeling this album off of that, anyhow.)
 However, if you already have the Elvis album and you're a glutton for more Yuletide punishment, then you have my permission to buy this one, too.
 But that's all.
 Nothing else.

 Read the track reviews: